nalepae/bounding-box/README.md

 This method takes also 2 optional parameters:
 - `label`: A string representing the label of the bounding box.
-If not specified, then no label is displayed
+If not specified, then no label is displayed.
 - `color`: A string representing the color of the bounding box.
 Possible values are: `navy`, `blue`, `aqua`, `teal`, `olive`, `green`, `lime`, `yellow`, `orange`, `red`, `maroon`, `fuchsia`, `purple`,